dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-actors/_index.md

 description: How to get up and running with Actors using the Dapr JavaScript SDK
 ---

-The Dapr actor package allows you to interact with Dapr virtual actors from a Python application.
-The below examples demonstarte how to use virtual actors through the Python SDK.
+The Dapr actors package allows you to interact with Dapr virtual actors from a JavaScript application.
+The below examples demonstarte how to use the JavaScript SDK for interacting with virtual actors.

-For a more indepth overview of Dapr actors and  supported scenarios, visit the [actors overview]({{< ref actors-overview >}}) page.
+For a more in-depth overview of Dapr actors and supported scenarios, visit the [actors overview page]({{< ref actors-overview >}}).

 ## Pre-requisites
 - [Dapr CLI]({{< ref install-dapr-cli.md >}}) installed